shukriadams/lastfm-dl/README.md

 Lastfm scrobbles are not uniquely identifiable - they have a timestamp, but this timestamp is not completely accurate.
 Older scrobbles (from 2004) often share timestamps, and it seems that over time, Lastfm changed how timestamps were generated.

 Additionally, on very old profiles, it seems the total scrobble count displayed for a profile doesn't always match the number of scrobbles downloaded.
 On very old profiles with many plays (close to one million plays), total scrobble count and actual downloaded scrobbles are known to be off by a few hundred plays.

+### Multiple users

+All scrobbles are saved to a single path. lastfm-dl does not differentiate between users.
+If you want to download data for multiple users, use the `--save` argument and save to a different location for each user.

 ## License